 Working out how to use a train seems simple enough.
-Buy a ticket, then travel from A to B, but every country’s mass transport system has different features, and Britain’s is no exception.
-A Brit by birth, I lived outside the country for years before moving to London for work.
-Suddenly, I had to get to grips with the quirks of train travel in the UK, both for work and leisure.
+Buy a ticket, then travel from A to B, but every country’s mass transport system has different features, and British trains are no exception.
+As Brit who lived outside the country for years before moving to London for work, I had to get to grips with the quirks of train travel in the UK, both for work and leisure.

-I must tell you that travelling in Britain by train can be uber-frustrating, and I made mistakes.
-I also wasted time and spent far more than I needed to at first, all because I didn’t know a few basic facts about how train travel in the UK works.
+I must tell you that travelling in Britain by train can be uber-frustrating, and I made plenty of mistakes.
+I also wasted time and spent far more than I needed to, all because I didn’t know a few basic facts about how train travel in the UK works.

-Train Travel in the UK Really Works (Warts and All)
+Train Travel in the UK Works (Warts and All)

 Until 1997, British Rail was a state-owned monopoly, but it was sold off piecemeal and entirely privatised by 1997.
 Today, Britain has multiple rail operators competing for customers, sometimes on the same routes.
 And that matters to you as you plan your train travel in the UK.

 Make sure you buy a ticket from the right train operator for your journey; otherwise, you risk getting stung for a penalty fare on board.

 Travelling from London Gatwick airport to central London is the perfect example.
-A number of operators cover the route, however, only premium-priced Gatwick Express tickets are valid on Gatwick Express trains.
-Find out more here.
+Several train operators cover the route; however, only premium-priced Gatwick Express tickets are valid on Gatwick Express trains.

 Confused?
 If in doubt, it’s best to check before you book your train travel in the UK!

-3. Buy Tickets in Advance for the Best Price
+Buy Train Tickets in Advance for the Best Price

-When I moved to London, I learned pretty fast that the best way to save money on train travel in the UK is to buy tickets in advance.
-I didn’t have or need a season ticket, but I found out that train fares (like airline fares), tend to get more expensive the closer you get to the departure date (especially for longer intercity journeys).
+When I moved to London, I learned quickly that buying advance tickets is the best way to save money on train travel in the UK.
+I didn’t have or need a season ticket, but I found out that train fares (like airline fares) tend to get more expensive the closer you get to the departure date (especially for longer intercity journeys).

-The best discounts apply when you book months or weeks in advance, but even just a few days can make a big difference.
-Only buy on the day you travel if you absolutely must; if you do, expect to pay a premium for your trip!
+The best discounts apply when you book months or weeks in advance, but even a few days can make a big difference.
+Only buy on the day you travel if you absolutely must; if you do, expect to pay a premium for your train tickets UK!

-Before you buy any tickets, get yourself a railcard, as they are a great way to save (a lot of) money on train travel in the UK.
+Before you buy any tickets, get yourself a railcard: they are a great way to save (a lot of) money on train travel in the UK.
 You’ll pay for the card, but in my experience, the card will pay for itself very quickly.
 Typical savings can be up to one-third off the price of your fare(s).

-- Do you need to travel during the morning peak period, when trains will be crowded and more expensive?
+- Do you need to travel during the morning peak, when trains will be crowded and more expensive?
 Could you start your journey after 9.30 am?

 - Is it cheaper to buy two single tickets or a return one?